What Is ISO 45001 Certified? A Practical Guide for Businesses

 • The workplace is risk-free

-• The company is legally immune
+• The organization is legally immune

-It means the organization has a structured, proactive system to manage safety risks and continually improve.
+It means the company has established a structured, proactive system to identify hazards, manage risks, and improve safety performance over time.

 Who Needs to Be ISO 45001 Certified?

-ISO 45001 certification is valuable for:
+ISO 45001 certification is particularly valuable for:

-• Manufacturing companies
+• Manufacturing organizations

 • Construction firms